Translate

 Self Drive

-You also have the option to rent a car from La Paz and self drive but that
+You also have the option to rent a car from La Paz and self drive but that can be a bit dangerous and road signs may not be clearly visible.

 Location